MatthieuPierce/fetch-rewards-takehome/README.md

 - Password
 - Occupation
 - State

+> N.B.
+I've inserted an additional `Confirm Password` field as well, which is validated locally to match against the password value, and is then discarded prior to posting.

 Occupation and State should allow users to select from options returned by an endpoint.
 Users should only be able to select one occupation and one state.
 A GET request to `https://frontend-take-home.fetchrewards.com/form` will return a JSON body with the following format: